Showing posts with label Mill. Show all posts

 Sunday, 9 January 2022

-The mill continued to provide employment until 1926, when the final 62 employees were either transferred or retired and Lumbutts Mill closed.
-The mill was demolished and only the Grade II listed water tower still remains.
-The site of the mill is now occupied by an activity centre.
+The mill continued to be a source of employment for the community until 1926, when its final 62 employees were either transferred or retired, and Lumbutts Mill ceased operations.
+The mill itself was subsequently demolished, leaving only the stoic water tower as a sentinel of its past.
+Today, the site where the mill once stood is an activity centre, a testament to the area's ongoing evolution.

 Heeley Dam